eecs489staff/a1-sockets-mininet/README.md

 If both the port and time argument are invalid, print only the port error message.

-When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible(just use a loop) for `time` seconds(hint: use `std::chrono::high_resolution_clock` or `time.h`).
+When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible(just use a loop) for `time` seconds (hint: use `std::chrono::high_resolution_clock`).
 Data should be sent in chunks of 1000 bytes and the data should be all zeros(note: this is the char `'\0'`(0), not the char `'0'`(48)).
 Keep a running total of the number of bytes sent.
-After the client finishes sending its data, it should send a FIN message and wait for an acknowledgement before exiting the program. (hint: if your client/server is stuck here, try `shutdown(sockfd,SHUT_WR);`(no more transmission) after client finishes sending FIN)

 `iPerfer` client must log a one-line summary using `spdlog::info` in the following format: